-Through its involvement with the Interagency Council, the DEHCR works with the four Wisconsin CoCs and other state agencies which house publically funded systems that can discharge persons into housing instability and homelessness.
+Through its involvement with the Interagency Council, which was formally codified in state statute in 2017, DEHCR works with the four Wisconsin CoCs and other state agencies which house publicly funded systems that can discharge persons into housing instability and homelessness.
 Collaboration on this Council allows these agencies to work together towards discharge planning solutions.
 Currently, the Council is working on a Wisconsin plan to end homelessness.
 In addition, collaboration on this Council has led to interagency efforts to end homelessness.
-Recently, the DEHCR collaborated with the Wisconsin Department of Children and Families to fund a program targeted at youth who have aged out of the foster care system and are experiencing homelessness or at risk of homelessness.
+DEHCR has collaborated with the Wisconsin Department of Children and Families to fund a program targeted at youth who have aged out of the foster care system and are experiencing homelessness or at risk of homelessness.
+Interagency Council members regularly exchange information relative to programmatic requirements, eligibility for funding and distribute this information to reduce organizational "silos" and create synergies.

-The HOPWA program provided short term rent, mortgage, and utility assistance to 103 households.
+The HOPWA program provided short term rent, mortgage, and utility assistance to 100 households.